 Regardless of a person’s age, some degree of investment diversification is prudent, because every type of savings or investment has risk.
 Many people may think cash is an exception, but it isn’t.
 As the years pass, inflation will increasingly erode its value.
-For example, if inflation averages only a moderate 3%, cash will lose more than 25% of its purchasing power in 10 years.

-The Wall Street Journal (9-21-03) had several other suggestions that may also be helpful in making diversification decisions regarding investment mix:
+Another edition of The Wall Street Journal (9-21-03) had several other suggestions that may also be helpful in making diversification decisions regarding investment mix: